 Having only one loan or credit card

-As strange as it sounds, only having one loan or credit card can have a negative impact on your credit score.
+As strange as it sounds, only having one loan or credit card can hurt your credit score.
 Why is that, you might be wondering?
 The reality of the situation is creditors want to see what you’re like paying back several forms of debt.
 Having only one source of credit doesn’t give companies much to go on when determining your creditworthiness.

 How to improve your credit score

 There are lots of articles and guides online that describe how you can improve your chances of getting accepted for a loan or credit card.
-In fact, there’s a few here on this very blog!
-For the purposes of this post, I’ll outline a few of the most common ways to improve your credit conundrum:
+In fact, there are a few here on this very blog!
+For this post, I’ll outline a few of the most common ways to improve your credit conundrum: